HamzaIqbal22/Walton_Systems_Assessment/README.md

 The output successfully fetches and displays the data from the Monday.com API, and is able to send an email to the corresponding emails listed, as indicated with status code: 202

-### Emails being received to the correseponding emails
+### Emails being received to the corresponding emails

 ![image](https://github.com/user-attachments/assets/8cf2e58f-9f13-42c2-809d-cf847b56f737)